MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     ---
     ```

     You can experiment further by creating your own prompts.
-The results may vary due to the small language model used in this lightweight app.

 ### Extract named entities